ungdev/etuutt-api/README.md

 ├── .travis.yml             # Info and script for CI/CD
 ├── composer.json           # The list of dependencies and their versions ├── composer.lock           # The list of the dependencies's dependencies
-├── docker-compose.yml      # A Docker file to build image of the project ├── Dockerfile              # A Docker file to build image of the project ├── LICENSE.txt             # MIT license text
+├── docker-compose.yml      # A Docker file to run only the necessary tools ├── docker-compose.override # A Docker file to add development tools on your machine ├── LICENSE.txt             # MIT license text
 ├── phpunit.xml.dist        # The configuration file of the PHP testing framework, PHPUnit ├── README.md               # This amazing documentation